-Encroachment of bracken (Pteridium aquilinum) and woody/scrub species on cliffs, particularly the maritime grasslands and coastal heath leads to a reduction in species diversity.
+Encroachment of bracken (Pteridium aquilinum) and woody/scrub species on cliffs, particularly onto maritime grasslands, leads to a reduction in species diversity.

-The target for this attribute is that in the case of maritime grassland an/or heath, bracken should make up less than 10% of the vegetation cover, while woody species should make up no more than 20% of the vegetation cover.
+The target for this attribute on the Saltees is that bracken should make up less than 10% of the vegetation cover, while woody species should make up no more than 20% of the vegetation cover.